ABOUT

 What approvals and permitting requirements are associated with this project?

-- The City will be required to take this project through the Development Liaison (DL) process.
+• The City was required to take this project through the Development Liaison (DL) process.
 DL’s act as an urban design control for projects taking place on City of Calgary owned land.
-This project will also be taken through The City’s Urban Design Review Panel (UDRP) and Calgary Planning Commission (CPC) to help guide and ensure the development adheres to City Policy.
+This project was also taken through The City’s Urban Design Review Panel (UDRP) and Calgary Planning Commission (CPC) to help guide and ensure that the development adheres to City Policy.

 PHASE 1 ENGAGEMENT